CodeWindProgram/Group-2/README.md

 1. Implemented the desired Question accordingly.
 2. Took support of varadraaj in sharing the same prespective.
 3. finalized all the Questions in question.js

+**PrajwalBharti** - *prajvalvb@gmail.com*
+1. Added contribution in css
+2. Helped in making responsive
+3. Helped in finalising the frontend